Noah Becker: Art

 Becker lives and works in New York City and Vancouver Island.
 His oil paintings have been exhibited in numerous museums, galleries, and major art fairs in Canada, the United States and Europe, including in New York City, Los Angeles, Detroit, London, Vancouver, Toronto, Montreal, Miami and Switzerland.
 He had a New York solo exhibition in November, 2013.
-Becker has a 2024 solo exhibition opening in NYC at Not For Them.
-Becker also shows his work with Kelly McKenna Gallery in the NY area and Gallery Merrick in Victoria BC.
-Becker attended the DESTE Foundation's George Condo opening on Hydra Island in Greece in 2024, hosted by legendary Greek art collector Dakis Joannou.
+Becker had a 2024 solo exhibition opening in New York City at Not For Them.
+Becker also shows his work with Kelly McKenna Gallery in the New York area and Gallery Merrick in Victoria, British Columbia.
+Becker attended the DESTE Foundation's George Condo opening on Hydra Island in Greece in 2024, hosted by Greek art collector Dakis Joannou.
 Other attendees included artists Jeff Koons and Maurizio Cattelan.

 Becker made international headlines after co-organizing an art show of Anna Sorokin's drawings and working on it with her while she was still in jail.
-The show "Free Anna Delvey" took place on the lower east side of Manhattan.
+The show Free Anna Delvey took place on the lower east side of Manhattan.

-Noah Becker's paintings have been written about by legendary NYC writers such as Donald Kuspit and Anthony Haden-Guest.
+Becker's paintings have been written about by legendary NYC writers such as Donald Kuspit and Anthony Haden-Guest.

 Music

 Becker's first album, Where We Are, from 2000 features guitarist Kurt Rosenwinkel.

 Becker's recent 2024 quartet album Mode For Noah reached the top 10 most added on the Jazzweek 2024 US Jazz radio chart.
-Mode for Noah features an all Canadian backing band of Brent Jarvis on piano, Kosma Busheikin on Bass and Graham Villette on drums and Becker on alto saxophone.
+Mode for Noah features an all-Canadian backing band of Brent Jarvis on piano, Kosma Busheikin on Bass and Graham Villette on drums and Becker on alto saxophone.

-Becker as a sideman has recorded with Canadian hip hop artist Moka Only.
+Becker as a sideman has recorded with Canadian hip-hop artist Moka Only.
 Rosenwinkel and Only also contributed music to the soundtrack of New York Is Now, Becker's 2010 documentary on the New York art scene.
 Becker performed with saxophonist David Murray at New York City's jazz club The Village Vanguard in 2018.

 Awards

 In 2009, Becker was one of 15 artists nominated for the RBC (Royal Bank of Canada) Painting Prize.
 This exhibition toured Becker's painting to Musée D'Art Contemporain De Montréal and the Power Plant in Toronto.

-NYArts magazine named him as one of their 30 Artists To Watch in 2012.
+NYArts magazine named Becker as one of their "30 Artists To Watch in 2012".